Notable Collaborations and Awards

 OAFLA was formed as a coalition of African First Ladies advocating for women and children affected by HIV/AIDS.
 In 2003, Lucy Kibaki launched the Kenya chapter in Nairobi, joined by leaders including Jeannette Kagame and Maureen Mwanawasa.
 Rosemary was involved in the early years of OAFLA.

-2003 – Honorary doctorate from the Concordia University Irvine, California
+2003 – Honorary doctorate from Concordia University in Irvine, California

-The honorary degree recognized her extensive work in international missions and her leadership in global Bible education.
+Rosemary was given an honorary degree to recognize her extensive work in international missions and her leadership in global Bible education.